-1. Implement a topline pricing strategy
+- Implement a topline pricing strategy

-Define your pricing strategy based on the attractiveness of the market (size, price level, etc.) and your competitive strength (product portfolio, service level, etc.), differentiating by region, industry, and product.
+Define your pricing strategy based on the attractiveness of the market (size, price level, etc.) and your competitive strength (product portfolio, service level, etc.), differentiating by region, industry, and product and service.
 These factors form the framework and parameters for any pricing decision, no matter whether it's digital or analog.
 When defining your corporate strategy, you may decide not to implement dynamic pricing and instead present stable prices as a USP.

-2. Make sure data is well integrated to avoid “data cemeteries” and silos
+- Make sure data is well integrated to avoid “data cemeteries” and silos

-A recent Simon-Kucher study showed that while nearly all industry companies collect data on their customers, only half do anything with it!
+A recent Simon-Kucher study showed that while nearly all industrial companies collect data on their customers, only half do anything with it!
 This is often due to fragmented systems or data being poorly integrated.
 Effective use of data is a basic requirement for digital pricing.

-4. Anchor solutions in the organization (change management)
+- Anchor solutions in the organization (change management)

 One of the most important success factors of a pricing project is how well it’s anchored within the organization.
 Your company will only succeed by bringing on board all relevant stakeholders and defining clear responsibilities, KPIs, and processes (including system integration).
 A “black-box” approach will fail before sales even has a chance to get used to it.

-Digital opportunities, such as big data, machine learning, and artificial intelligence, can absolutely generate added value for pricing methods, but they are not a magic bullet!
+Digital opportunities, such as big data, machine learning, and artificial intelligence, can absolutely generate added value for pricing methods.
+But they are not a magic bullet!
 In addition to facts, market trends, and risks, (digital) pricing must always consider corporate strategy and should never blindly rely on mathematical formulas.

 This article was first published on industriemagazin.at in October 2018.